AZHB/AZHB.github.io/projects/risk.md

 <h2> The Rules </h2>

 To provide some context on the inner workings of the algorithm, it is useful to briefly outline <a href="https://www.hasbro.com/common/instruct/risk.pdf"> the rules </a> that determine the victor in a battle in Risk.
 In a battle, there are *a* attacking units and *d* defending units.
 Battles consist of a number of rounds, until one player has no units left (or the attacker decides to stop).
-The possible outcomes of a round are below.
+The possible outcomes of a round are below:

 <div class="center">
 <table>